 Brush Restorer for Latex Brushes

-If you don't clean your latex brushes thoroughly you will probably have a build up of dry paint in the bristles near the ferrule (the metal band holding the bristles to the handle) making the brush very stiff and hard to use.
-After several occasions of letting paint dry in the brush like this and the bristles will become too stiff to be usable at all.
+If you don't clean your latex brushes thoroughly, you will probably have a buildup of dry paint in the bristles near the ferrule (the metal band holding the bristles to the handle) making the brush very stiff and hard to use.
+After several occasions of letting paint dry in the brush like this, the bristles will become too stiff to be usable at all.
 This can become very expensive if you do a lot of painting and use professional quality brushes.
-To restore your abused brushes try this process.
+To restore your abused brushes, try this process.

 Set the brush bristles down in a plastic paint bucket.
 Add hot water to fill the bucket to just over the ferrule.
 Pour in a cup of liquid laundry detergent and turn the brush back and forth gently a couple times to agitate.
 Let the brush sit in the water for three days, agitating a couple of times a day.
 At the end of the three days, pour off the soapy water and wash the brush as described above.
 Set the brush with the bristles up to dry.
 If this doesn't do the trick, try soaking the brush again for another three days.